MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/government/ranger.md

 To apply for the Ranger position, you need to complete an application and meet the requirements outlined [here](https://www.democracycraft.net/threads/application-information.12/).

-1. Go to the Forums -> Department of Environment and Recreation -> Applications.
+1. Go to the Forums -> Department of the Interior -> Applications.

    ![Forum Application](https://i.imgur.com/MMvZAoA.png)

-2. Click on 'Applications' & 'Apply'.
+3. Click on 'Applications' & 'Apply'.

    ![Click Apply](https://i.imgur.com/X7jlX9L.png)

-3. Fill in your details and submit the application.
+5. Fill in your details and submit the application.

 For any application-related questions, visit #government-support on the main Discord and open a ticket in relation to the department you are applying under.